 What constitutes reckless driving?

 While reckless driving is a broad term, you may be charged with it if a law enforcement officer determined you were driving in any way that puts other people’s lives or property in danger of harm.
-There are many specific behaviors that fit this parameter, including speeding while passing an emergency vehicle or school bus, or driving at least 25 miles per hour in excess of the speed limit.
-Speaking with a speeding ticket lawyer in Abingdon VA such as Mark T. Hurt is key to understanding how a reckless driving conviction might affect your future.
+There are many specific behaviors that fit this parameter, including speeding while passing an emergency vehicle or school bus, or driving at least 20 miles per hour in excess of the speed limit (or over 85 MPH regardless of the speed limit).
+Speaking with a speeding ticket lawyer in Abingdon, VA such as Mark T. Hurt is key to understanding how a reckless driving conviction might affect your future.

 Do I have to go to court if I’ve been charged with reckless driving?

 Yes; reckless driving is considered to be a criminal offense, which means you will either need to go to court yourself, or to hire a speeding ticket lawyer in Abingdon, VA who will appear and plead the charge on your behalf.

 Is it possible that I could go to jail?